hamborgir/Anime-Recommender/README.md

 ## Installation

+`pip` and `venv` modules are assumed to be installed already.
 To install and run the Flask application locally, follow these steps:

 1. **Clone the repository:**